smartspaces-io/smartspaces/BUILD.md

 git clone https://github.com/smartspaces-io/smartspaces.git
 ```

-Nest you need the dependencies repository.
+Next you need the dependencies repository.
 There are a collection of
 dependencies that Smart Spaces has that cannot be
 easily pulled from repositories, particularly in the format that the
 Smart Spaces build system needs them in.
 These dependencies have been